Yhbv24/js-project-3/README.md

 # Meal Tracker
 #### By Ash Laidlaw

 This project is meant to learn more about how to use Angular.
 Its purpose is to be a meal tracker, where a user can log his/her meals and keep track of calorie count.
 The user will be able to enter a meal, view previous meals, and sort meals by calorie count.
-A user will also be able to edit previous meals once they have been entered.
+A user will also be able to edit previous meals once they have been entered, and will be able to delete individual meal entries.

 ## Technologies Used